akharrou/42-GRUT/README.md

 ## Supported Projects

-Currently only supports the following projects, although more are on their way !
+Currently only supports the following projects, although more are on their way ! & Contributions are WELCOME :D !

   * fillit
   * ft_ls